Best daily deals

 The earbuds barely protrude from the ear, so people around you might not even notice you’re listening to music.

-Stepping up as one of the more unassuming sets of earbuds on the market, the 1MORE ComfoBuds Mini stands as evidence that size isn’t everything.
-The highly pocketable case weighs merely 34.9 grams, with the slight buds weighing a very light 3.7 grams each.
+Stepping up as one of the more unassuming sets of earbuds on the market, the 1MORE ComfoBuds Mini proves that size isn’t everything.
+The highly pocketable case weighs merely 34.9 grams, and the slight buds weigh a very light 3.7 grams each.

 Somehow, 1MORE manages to ensure the ComfoBuds Mini is IPX5-rated and provides really good ANC in that wee package.
 For instance, noises from 400Hz down to 30Hz are comprehensively attenuated by up to 35dB.
 Isolation is the main obstacle for the ComfoBuds Mini.
 Owning to its minute size, folks with larger ears may find that it does not isolate as well as some of our other picks.
 As a remedy, you may consider some memory foam ear tips as an added purchase.